-Explores how literature, such as The Chronicles of Namia and The Lord of the Rings, helps to stir our imagination, shape our faith, and form our lives to make a lasting difference in this world.
+Explores how literature, such as The Chronicles of Narnia and The Lord of the Rings, helps to stir our imagination, shape our faith, and form our lives to make a lasting difference in this world.
 The class will examine both the fiction and friendship of C.S.
 Lewis and J.R.R.
 Tolkien and discover how faith is formed in the matrix of the stories that shape our lives.
-OFFERED: Sem.
-I, II.
+OFFERED: With sufficient demand.